 Do you think there will be a difference?

 All objects are made of atoms.
 Inside atoms are protons, electrons and neutrons.
-Protons have a positive charge, electrons negative and neutrons have a neutral charge.
+Protons have a positive charge, electrons have a negative and neutrons have a neutral charge.

 Opposite charges attract each other and like charges repel.